Pre and Post-Op Instructions

 To ensure a successful sedation appointment, your understanding/cooperation of the following is required.

 - For Conscious Sedation appointments, please do NOT allow your child to go to school or daycare before or after their appointment.
-Upon evaluation of your child by the Dentist, sedation medications are given in liquid or tablet form orally (by mouth) in the office.
+Upon evaluation of your child by the Dentist, sedation medications are given in liquid form orally (by mouth) in the office.
 Once the medications are administered, the parent/guardian and the patient will be directed to a pre-sedation waiting area.
 Sedation medications require approximately 1 hour to become effective.
 During this time your child may become drowsy or clumsy.
 This is the intended response to medications.

 - Please be on time or early.
 Due to time sensitivity with respect to sedation appointments, please be on time or early for your appointment.
 We may be unable to accommodate late arrivals because of the time required for the medications to become effective.